denvned/isomorphic-relay/README.md

 ```

 When processing a request **on the server**, prepare the data using `IsomorphicRelay.prepareData`,
-then render React markup using `Relay.ReadyStateRenderer` in place of `Relay.RootContainer`
+then render React markup using `IsomorphicRelay.RootContainer` in place of `Relay.RootContainer`
 (pass `props` returned by  `IsomorphicRelay.prepareData`), and send the React output along with the
 data to the client:
 ```javascript